magento/devdocs/guides/v2.2/alpha-2-2/QuickStartAlpha2.2.0.md

 ### Goals of this release

+Participation in this Aplpha evaluation has benefits for both community members and Magento.

+#### Magento goals

 Our primary goal for this release is to invite and receive community and partner feedback that will help us refine our 2.2.0 product code before GA.
 Specifically, we hope that participants in this Alpha release evaluation can report on:

 * **Functionality**.
-Although this Alpha release contains only a subset of the functionality that the 2.2.0 GA release will include, we welcome
+Keep in mind that this Alpha release does not contains all the functionality that the 2.2.0 GA release will include.

 * **Usability**.
 How do the features we've implemented for Alpha work in context of your typical workflows?

 * **Code quality issues**.
-Are there particularly challenging processes or
+Are there particularly challenging processes or tasks that need improvement?

 * **Feature gaps and enhancements**.
-Can you identify any
+Can you identify any steps within existing features that are missing, or enhancements that would improve features?

+#### Participant goals
-Community members and Partners have a lot to gain from participating in this release, too.
-Enable Partners to gain familiarity with the code and start training technical team members

-Enable Partners to start planning for extension and custom code updates
+As community members and Partners, you have much to gain from participating in this release, too.
+Early access to this code provides you with the opportunity to familiarize yourself with the code and start training technical team members.
+Likewise, you can start planning  extension and custom code updates.

 ### Usage guidelines